 - Well-balanced flavor profile.
 Like many Thai dishes, this soup is a balance of salty, sweet, sour, bitter, and umami flavors.

 - A good option if you have special dietary concerns.
-Tom Kha Gai Soup is naturally gluten free, dairy free, paleo, and low carb.
+Tom Kha Gai soup is naturally gluten free, dairy free, paleo, low carb, and additionally, easy to fit into a keto lifestyle.

-- For the lemongrass, remove the outer leaves, trim off both ends, cut it into 3 pieces, and pound each piece with a meat tenderizer.
+For the lemongrass, remove the outer leaves, trim off both ends, cut it into 3 pieces, and pound each piece with a meat tenderizer (or rolling pin).

 - Prepare the other aromatics; peel and crush the garlic, peel and grate the galangal (or ginger), mince the shallot, and thinly slice the chilies.